 In order to cover up the edges of that plywood, you are going to need to get some veneer edge banding in the same wood finish as the plywood.
 In my case, walnut.
 (If you have oak plywood, for example, you would find some oak veneer edge banding).
 Most veneer edge banding products are iron-on and have some glue on the back that is activated by heat.
 It is an easy DIY – I had never done this before this project and mine came out great!
 I bought mine from Windsor Plywood as well but I found a similar one on Amazon.
 (Make sure you get something wider than the wood.
 I used 3/4″ plywood so a 1″ wide veneer will give about 1/8″ of overlap on either side to file off, but the width doesn’t matter that much as long as it’s more than the plywood.
 More on that later!)

 The most asked question I get about my spice rack is where did I get the brass for the rails?
+They certainly do give the DIY wooden spice rack a unique look.
 I grabbed those online at this store here.

 For my spice rack, I have 5 shelves and so I needed two end pieces for each shelf and one brass rod.
 The brass rods are easy to cut on any mitre saw to size, so I ordered 5 of the 18″ long rods and cut them to size.